 For these specially protected plants, it is an offence to:

 - Sell, offer or expose for sale

 A small number of plants are European Protected Species.
 For information on these, see ‘European Protected Species of Plants’.

-For information on obtaining a licence, see the Plant licensing.
-Refer to the links on this page for other details.
+For information on obtaining a licence, see Plant licensing.

 It is an offence to plant or cause certain invasive plants to grow in the wild, such as Japanese knotweed.
 The Act lists relevant plants in Schedule 9 Part II